crunchypotata/Java-Developer-Coursera/README.md

 </ul>

-<t> Each part of this course consists several practice code assignment for different topics </t>
+<p> Each part of this course consists several practice code assignment for different topics </p>